ark-network/arkdev.info/docs/learn/concepts.md

 ### VTXO Tree

 VTXOs are created by a [shared output](#shared-output).
-This output is enforcing the value to be splitted into a binary tree of other scripts.
+This output is enforcing the value to be split into a binary tree of other scripts.

 ![An image from the static](/img/vtxo-tree.png)